Visiting the Grotto in Portland, OR

 About the Grotto

 The Grotto, also known as the National Sanctuary of Our Sorrowful Mother, was once a quarry.
 Union Pacific Railway used the land around Portland’s Rocky Butte to obtain rocks for railroad beds.
 When the land went up for sale, Father Ambrose Mayer, a Servite priest, purchased it to create a site of religious worship.
-In 1923, workmen carved out a recess in the basalt cliff of Rocky Butte to create the Grotto and house its stone altar.
+In 1923, workmen carved out a recess in the basalt cliff on the side of Rocky Butte to form the Grotto and house its stone altar.
 The first Mass was held at the site in 1924.
-A replica of Michelangelo’s Pietà now sits on top of the stone altar.
+A replica of Michelangelo’s Pietà now sits on top of the altar.

 Altar at the Grotto